 The term complementary was proposed to describe therapies that can be used to complement or support conventional treatments.
 Spirituality, prayer, guided imagery, massage, and animal-assisted therapy are all examples of complementary care.
-Alternative denotes that a specific therapy is an option or alternative to what is considered conventional treatment of a condition or state.
+The term alternative denotes that a specific therapy is an option or alternative to what is considered conventional treatment of a condition or state.
 Holistic care focuses on human integrity and stresses that the body, mind, and spirit are interdependent and inseparable.
 Individualized care recognizes the uniqueness of each patient's preferences, condition, and physiologic and psychosocial status.

 PTS: 1 DIF: Cognitive Level: Understanding REF: p.
-7 OBJ: Nursing Process Step: N/A TOP: Critical Care Nursing Practice c. nursing evaluations.
+4 OBJ: Nursing Process Step: N/A TOP: Critical Care Nursing Practice

-- 9. The systematic decision-making model used by nurses is known as - a. a nursing diagnosis.
+- 9. What is the systematic decision-making model used by nurses termed?

-b. nursing interventions.

-d. the nursing process.
+- a.
+Nursing diagnosis

+- b.
+Nursing interventions

+- c.
+Nursing evaluations

+- d.
+Nursing process